Biden, Suga to send signal to assertive China at U.S.-Japan summit

 Besides regional security, the two are also expected to discuss climate change, supply chain resilience, a global semiconductor shortage and COVID-19.

+Marc Knapper, the senior official for Japan and Korea at the U.S. State Department, said issues that would be "front and centre" in the discussions included "China's unilateral attempts to change the status quo in the East China Sea, South China Sea; what's happening within China, and...around China, Taiwan, Hong Kong."

+He told an event at Washington's Center for Strategic and International Studies there would also be discussion of North Korea's nuclear missile program, which threatens both Japan and the United States, and ways to address "existential issues of our time, climate change, clean energy, COVID-19."

-Japan is grappling with rising coronavirus infections with fewer than 100 days from the planned start of the Summer Olympics in the capital of Tokyo.
+Japan is grappling with rising coronavirus infections with fewer than 100 days from the planned start of the Summer Olympics in Tokyo. read more

 'PEACE AND STABILITY'